Medininagar: Culture

-Major Hindu, Muslim, Sikh and Christian festivals are celebrated in Medininagar.
+Major Hindu and Christian festivals are celebrated in Medininagar.
 The town is the seat of the Roman Catholic Diocese of Daltonganj.
 The town has several societies, clubs, and NGOs including Palamau Club, Rotary Club and Rida Foundation.

-Satyajit Ray's Bengali film, Aranyer Din Ratri was shot in Palamu and the upcoming Bollywood movie, Nastik starring Arjun Rampal was also shot in Medininagar.
+Satyajit Ray's Bengali film, Aranyer Din Ratri was shot in Palamu and the Bollywood movie, Nastik starring Arjun Rampal was also shot in Medininagar.

 Masoom art Group is an active NGO engaged in promotion of art and culture in the city.
 Their motion picture Pratyavartan was focused on the issue of Naxal movement in the state.

 Climate

 Medininagar has a humid subtropical climate (Köppen climate classification Cwa).

 Education

 Nilamber-Pitamber University at Medininagar was established in 2009 and serves the Palamu division of Jharkhand.

 There are many colleges for undergraduate, post graduate & other higher education in and around Medininagar which includes: